-Lately, Mitch and I have been reading up on the Whole30 Program, which is all about eating lean meats, tons of fruits and veggies, healthy fats, limited carbs, and of course, no treats (sad face).
-Basically, eating unprocessed, clean foods for 30 days to re-boot your body, and eventually making it more of a lifestyle change once the month is over.
-While we haven't quite committed to starting the 30-day program, we've been trying to follow the philosophy a bit more in our daily lives and meal choices.
+I was recently reading up on the Whole30 Program, which is all about eating lean meats, tons of veggies, healthy fats, limited carbs, and of course, no treats (sad face).
+Basically, eating unprocessed, clean foods for 30 days to re-boot your body, and eventually making it more of a lifestyle once the month is over.
+While I haven't yet committed to starting the 30-day program, I've been trying to follow the philosophy a bit more in my daily life and meal choices.
 The program is big on sweet potatoes, which I haven't made in a while, so I decided it was time for a (bun-less) burger night with a nice healthy side of sweet potato fries.
 Totally Whole30 approved!

-There's really not much to this recipe - I'm almost embarrassed of how simple it is . . . but it's pretty darn delicious, and we all love easy recipes, so it's a win win!
-All it takes is cutting your potatoes into the shape of fries (step-by-step sweet potato cutting shown in video), tossing them in olive oil, salt, pepper, and paprika, and then baking for about 30 minutes.
+There's really not much to this recipe, but it's pretty darn delicious, and we all love easy side dishes, so it's a win win!
+All it takes is cutting your potatoes into the shape of fries (or using a mandoline to make the process super quick) tossing them in avocado oil (my go-to for high-heat cooking), sprinkling salt, pepper, and paprika, and then baking for about 30 minutes or so.
 Doesn't get much easier than that!
-This is the perfect side dish and is full of vitamins, potassium, and fiber.
-Plus these sweet potato fries taste like candy, and when you're trying to avoid the leftover Halloween candy that manages to appear every where I turn, this is exactly the type of healthy recipe I need!

 Plus: parchment paper

 2. Slice sweet potatoes (and parsnips & carrots, if desired) into fries or use a mandoline slicer.
 (Try to keep the thickness of the fries consistent)